-Then discuss the factors that made it possible or not possible to meet the expectations of the project objectives.

-- 4. Do you anticipate any difficulties completing all activities on schedule and according to the proposed budget?
+- 4. Please discuss the factors that made it possible or not possible to meet the expectations of the project objectives to date. - 5.
+What are the greatest challenges and/or major issues faced by the project? - 6.
+Do you anticipate any difficulties completing all activities on schedule and according to the proposed budget?
 If so, please explain any anticipated modifications.
-(Note that when such difficulties arise, project directors are encouraged to contact MHEC as soon as possible to begin discussing possible ways of addressing the problems encountered.) - 5.
-Financial Report: complete a budget summary (see table on page 60) and attach a brief budget narrative describing expenditures made.
+(Note that when such difficulties arise, project directors are encouraged to contact MHEC as soon as possible to begin discussing possible ways of addressing the problems encountered.) - 7.
+Financial Report: Complete a budget summary (see table on page 62) and attach a brief budget narrative describing expenditures made.

-INTERIM DATA: ENROLLMENT AND DEMOGRAPHICS Provide data as follows: Academic Year 2016-2017 Male Female Total Hispanic Asian African American Caucasian American Indian/Alaskan Native Other Race(s) English Language Learner (ELL) Students with Disabilities # of Students on Free & Reduced Meals Demographics of the current total school population Demographics of Grade level(s) for CPIP GEAR UP Cohort Enrollment: [example 8 th grade] Identify the number er of stud dents enro olled in t the overall cohort: •
+Academic Year 2017-2018 Male Female Total Hispanic Asian African American Caucasian American Indian/Alaskan Native Other Race(s) English Language Learner (ELL) Students with Disabilities # of Students on Free & Reduced Meals Demographics of the current total school population Demographics of Grade level(s) for CPIP GEAR UP Cohort Enrollment: [example 8 th grade]

-INTERIM DATA: STUDENT OUTCOMES Provide data as follows: # of #Cohort / Example Male Female Total Hispanic African Caucasian American Other English Students Asian #School Indian/Alaskan Race(s) Students American with Language Cohort on Free Native Disabilities Learner 65/ and (ELL) School/ Reduced 2,500 Meals #Passed all Cohort 40/ MSAs or PARCC School/ assessment 1,850 Average GPA Cohort/ 2.2 School/ 3.2 Pretest Score for Math Remediation or Enrichment Pretest Score for Reading Remediation or Enrichment Pretest Score for College Awareness
+INTERIM DATA: STUDENT OUTCOMES Provide data as follows: #Cohort / #School Example Cohort 65/ School/ 2,500 Male Female Total Hispanic Asian African American Caucasian American Indian/Alaskan Native Other Race(s) English Language Learner (ELL) Students with Disabilities # of Students on Free and Reduced Meals #Passed all MSAs or PARCC assessment Cohort 40/ School/ 1,850 Average GPA Cohort/ 2.2 School/ 3.2 Pretest Score for Math Remediation or Enrichment Pretest Score for Reading Remediation or Enrichment Pretest Score for College Awareness